-- Furniture that you can fold or stack away is your friend.
-Just push it out of the way when it’s not in use!
+- Find furniture you can fold or stack away when not in use.

 - Don’t fill up every exposed shelf in a room.
-Leaving some empty space will give your room an airy look.
+Leaving space can give your room an airy look.

-- If you can remove your overhead fixtures, add several lighting elements around your room – this will draw the eye away from one key spot
+- If you can remove your overhead fixtures, add several lighting elements around your room to draw the eye away from one key spot.